(many thanks to Mark for his physiology expertise!)

 View the following video, which shows three different angles of a strum using ulnar and radial deviation.
 (By the way, this video has no sound.)

-Using radial and ulnar deviation when strumming should help you make a uniform sound on the guitar while improving your technique.
+Using radial and ulnar deviation when strumming should help you make a uniform sound on your instrument while improving your technique.